aufdhniu/final_project/README.md

 How to install and run the project

-  	After you fork this file, you can play the game in new_ball.py files
+  	After you fork this file, you can play the game in new_ball.py files.
+To get better information, watch video from the link below.

 Usage